 The 74km event is designed for people who want to go intrepid and do something a little different.
 You get to ride the boat out West and run to your hearts content.
 It starts at Kotukutuku Bay on the Western shores of the lake.
 Runners then head up a serious climb before travelling through private farmland (access is only available for this event), doing a gnarly section of gravel and tarseal bashing before heading onto the airstrip and down on to the wonderful Great Lakes K2K and W2K trails to the finishline at Whakaipo.

 Download map and elevation (839k pdf)

 Start time: 8am at Kotukutuku Bay only accesssible by boat

 Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
 Please ensure you attend this briefing as it is compulsory!
-At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.
+At the briefing we will go over all the logistics of the event as well as cover the all important health, safety and medical aspects of the event.

 Registration: Is available on Friday 12 October at the Wairakei Resort Taupo between 4pm and 9 pm.
 All 74 km runners must weigh in at registration and at the finishline.

 Bus timetable: Buses leave from the finish at Whakaipo Bay at 5.30am.
 The buses will then drive to the Taupo Marina.
 Book your bus here.
 Please ensure you select the correct bus when purchasing online

 Boat timetable: The boat to the 74 km start leaves the Taupo marina in the Taupo boat harbour, Reboubt Street Taupo at 6.15 am on the dot.
 The boat is part of your entry fee and you do not need to book it separately.

 Aid stations: There are nine aid stations for this event